sswam/allemande/plan.md

 	- deploy a live-learning model on Ally Chat

+- random choice
+    - LLM's aren't good at "choose a random letter" for example
+    - I should fix that for my LLMs somehow.
+        - needs a different type of assessment, based on the distribution of multiple responses
+        - related to creativity, variety

 - other ideas
 	- plain text / markdown notebook system, with editor UI
 	- how to run a cell?  hotkeys in editor?

+- visual / textual planner tool